 During an onsite or remote pentest, our mainframe penetration testing experts test the following areas from multiple user perspectives to identify high-risk privilege escalation paths:

 - ES2/JES3 spool dataset checks

 - MVS subsystem checks (IMS, DB2, CICS, NetView, etc.)

 - Miscellaneous checks

 Mainframe security vulnerabilities can lead to external or internal breaches of the existing security controls.
-Once breached, there is high risk of compromising the confidentiality, integrity, and availability of the mainframe’s systems or the data residing within.
+Once breached, there is high risk of compromising the confidentiality, integrity, and availability of the mainframe’s systems or data.

 IBM states that the detection of mainframe vulnerabilities is the responsibility of the client, according to the standard terms and conditions of IBM’s mainframe warranty.
-In addition, PCI, Sarbanes Oxley, and ISO standards stipulate that penetration testing needs to be carried out regularly.
+In addition, PCI DSS, Sarbanes Oxley, and ISO standards stipulate that penetration testing needs to be performed regularly.

 Learn about penetration testing on our blog, our open source penetration testing toolsets for the infosec community, and our SQL injection wiki.